Alenvee/Drago-input/README.md

 BONUS:

 a.
 Add comments to your code to explain behaviour

 b.
 Validate form with Yup.

 c.
 Replace the input with @material-ui/core/TextField component and apply some custom styles (using MUI's css-in-js API)

 d.
 Write a Jest test to test the behaviour end to end (using React Testing Library)

+To do this: I spend something like 3-4 h